slittorin/home-assistant-maintenance/README.md

 WHERE state_id = 607603044;
 ```

-#### Remove data from Home Assistant historical tables
+#### Remove data from Home Assistant statistics table

 1. Isolate the right metadata_id
-Utilize the followin SQL to isolate the right metadata_id:
+Utilize the followin SQL to isolate the right id:
 ```sql
 SELECT *
 FROM homeassistant.statistics_meta